 Debug80 as a System

-The Debug80 architecture functions as a small and tightly integrated system built around three primary components.
-It utilizes a JavaScript-based Z80 assembler alongside a software execution model for the processor hardware.
-The system also incorporates the standard VS Code debugging interface.
+The Debug80 architecture functions as a small and tightly integrated system.
+It combines a JavaScript-based Z80 assembler with a software execution model.
+The standard VS Code debugging interface sits on top to provide user control.
 Each component plays a specific functional role, and the ultimate value of the system depends on the precise alignment of these responsibilities.
 The development of Debug80 concentrates on integration rather than the invention of new core technologies.
 Because the underlying pieces already exist and remain well understood in the industry, the primary challenge involves connecting them in a way that respects the realities of Z80 programming.
 This integration ensures that execution remains observable and meaningful within a modern development environment.

 VS Code as the execution host

-VS Code provides a mature debugging framework that defines how environment launches programs and how the user controls execution.
-Structural pieces such as registers and breakpoints form an essential feature set, while call stacks and variable views complete the interaction model.
+VS Code provides a mature debugging framework that defines how the environment launches programs and how the user controls execution.
+The framework already exposes the essential operations needed for stepping through code and inspecting state.
 Debug80 adapts this framework directly to a Z80 execution context.

 When a debug session starts, VS Code drives execution through its standard mechanisms while the actual processor and memory run inside the internal software model.
 From the user’s perspective, Z80 machine code participates naturally in the same debugging workflow used for contemporary high-level languages.
 This approach allows the project to concentrate on machine behaviour and hardware state rather than building a custom debugger interface from scratch.